brlindblom/ibxtools/README.md

 ## ibxbackup

 This is the backup utility.
 It does full and incrementals.
-I'll add more docs shortly...
+It also pushes backups to a remote server via ssh/rsync and keeps only the last n days of those backups for you

 ```
 Usage: ibxbackup